PurpleBooth/fix-compaudit/README.md

 # Fix Compaudit Issues

 Correct the permissions problems that highlighted by `compaudit`.
 Fixing these is kinda a pain to do manually.
-This should fix them.

 Depends on having `chmod`, `chown`, `zsh` and `compaudit` available.